 This chapter has outlined several non-traditional uses of rules for supporting dynamic behavior in service-oriented environments.
 The advantage of the techniques presented is that they integrate the use of procedural and rule-based techniques for process modeling.
-As a proof of concept, prototypes have already been developed for integration rules, assurance points, the integration rule recovery actions, the process interference rule pre-cursor to application exceptions rules, and decentralized data dependency analysis [19, 20, 22, 36, 39, 42, 46, 48, 28].
-Prototypes for invariants and the more general use of application exception rules are currently under development.
+As a proof of concept, prototypes have already been developed for integration rules, assurance points, the integration rule recovery actions, invariants, the process interference rule pre-cursor to application exceptions rules, and decentralized data dependency analysis [20, 37, 39, 40, 47, 25].
+A prototype of the more general use of application exception rules is currently under development.

 An interesting challenge lies in developing methodologies that are capable of supporting each rule paradigm in an integrated manner.
 Each rule type addresses a different dimension of dynamics for service-oriented environments.
 Methodologies are needed to define when and how the different rule forms are defined.
 Notational conventions are needed to enhance existing, graph-based approaches with notations that depict the way in which rules are used and integrated with procedural specifications.
 Guidelines are also needed to assist with the placement of assurance points, with the specification of the different types of rules, and with defining the conditions under which the rules are used.

-To support these methodological issues associated with the integration of procedural and rule-based modeling, execution environments are also needed to support the dynamic capabilities supported by integration rules, application exception rules, and process interference rules.
+Execution environments are also needed to support the dynamic capabilities supported by integration rules, application exception rules, and process interference rules.
 Our own research is focused on the development of decentralized Process Execution Agents that communicate in a peer-to-peer manner to dynamically determine data dependencies among concurrently executing processes and to coordinate the execution of processes with the different rule forms outlined in this chapter.
-We are also addressing the correctness of concurrent process execution, together with the correctness of rule execution, data dependency analysis, and rule-triggered exception handling and recovery procedures.